mozilla/cubeb-coreaudio-rs/README.md

 *Rust* implementation of [Cubeb][cubeb] on [the MacOS platform][cubeb-au].

 ## Current Goals
-- Keep refactoring the implementation until it looks rusty!
+- Keep refactoring the implementation until it looks rusty! (it's translated from C at first.)
   - Check the [todo list][todo] first

 ## Status